cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

   - not used to configure private viewing within CloudFront
   - is not associated with an on-premise server; rather tied to S3 service.

-- <font color=red> Prevent users from bypassing CloudFront security restrictions to access the S3 origin bucket </font>
+- <font color=OrangeRed> Prevent users from bypassing CloudFront security restrictions to access the S3 origin bucket </font>
   - OAIs are applied to a CloudFront distribution,
   - this allows access to end-users while protecting the direct URL to the S3 bucket.

-- <font color=red> OAIs append code to a bucket policy </font>
+- <font color=OrangeRed> OAIs append code to a bucket policy </font>
   - allowing CloudFront users access to a particular bucket.
   - restrict users to use a presigned URL instead of directly accessing the origin S3 bucket.